Praying for Daniels

 Many have suggested that the key to the Trump’s success lay in his messaging as he focused on a return to “a common core of common sense” by securing our borders; reducing inflation; deporting illegal criminal immigrants; and running an extremely effective “they/them” ad that heavily influenced undecided moderate and swing voters.

 Others have posited that Vice-President Harris lost because she got the Democrat’s nomination without the usual primary process and failed to clearly define both her policies and positions.
-Some have placed blame for the election’s outcome on President Biden for refusing to exit the 2024 sooner or on Speaker Emerita Nancy Pelosi for staging a party coup the forced President Biden to step down after his disastrous June debate.
+Some have placed blame for the election’s outcome on President Biden for refusing to exit the 2024 sooner or on Speaker Emerita Nancy Pelosi for staging a party coup that forced President Biden to step down after his disastrous June debate.

 I am neither a politician or a prophet, but I’m certain that there will be many books written about the root causes that defined and determined our 2024 election results.
 The analytics teams for both parties are already mining each state’s voter data by gender, age, race, socioeconomic class, and political party affiliation to determine the dynamics and changing demographics that affected this election’s outcome.